Homemade Italian Salad Dressing – My mom’s famous recipe that makes everyone exclaim, “this is the best salad I’ve ever had!” Make it today!

 Growing up, my mom cooked dinner almost every single night.
 Take out, pizza, or restaurant outings were rare treats; each night, my mom would make your typical well-rounded dinner consisting of protein, either rice or a baked potato, some type of vegetable, and always a salad.

-As far as I could tell, she’d just sprinkle a little of this and a little of that, and it was delicious.
-It was mom’s salad.
-Eventually, extended family members would get a taste of the salad at a family party or something of the like, and suddenly mom become “the salad lady”.
-Everyone loved her dressing, and to this day, if there’s a holiday or family function, my mom is always asked to bring the salad.
+As far as I could tell, she’d just sprinkle a little of this and a little of that directly onto the salad, mix it all together, and it was delicious.
+Eventually, extended family members would get a taste of the salad at a family party, and suddenly my mom become “the salad lady”.
+Everyone loved her unique Italian salad dressing, and to this day, if there’s a holiday or family function, my mom is always asked to bring the salad.

 When I asked my mom if she got the recipe somewhere, she said she hadn’t, and that she had gotten bored with bottled dressing and just started making her own, throwing in things she liked.
 The recipe is really quite simple, and you can use more of less of any ingredient based on your own taste preferences.
 I personally love a ton of fresh cracked black pepper in my salad, so I always add a lot more.
 When I’m being extra good with my eating habits, I omit the sugar entirely.
 My dad always sprinkled much more Romano cheese into his salad bowl.
 You should also feel free to use your favorite type of vinegar; I’m partial to salad vinegar, but my mom has made this with red wine vinegar, balsamic, and even rice wine vinegar if that’s all she has in the pantry.